Doves (band): Some Cities and Kingdom of Rust (2003–2009)

 Doves recorded Some Cities, their third studio album, away from urban influences, and in cottages tucked away in the countryside of Snowdonia, Darlington, and around Loch Ness.
 "Lyrically, the theme of cities and towns and change started cropping up a lot... which was strange because we were recording and writing in the countryside, but it started taking this real urban shape," said Jimi Goodwin.
-Some Cities was released in February 2005 and went straight to No. 1 in the UK Albums Chart, aided by some of the strongest reviews they had received to date.
-The album was preceded by the single "Black and White Town," which reached No. 6 on the Singles Chart.
+Some Cities was released in February 2005 and went straight to number one in the UK albums chart, aided by some of the strongest reviews they had received to date.
+The album was preceded by the single "Black and White Town," which reached number six on the singles chart.
 On 18 June 2005, the band opened for U2 at Twickenham Stadium in London.
 They also supported Oasis at the City of Manchester Stadium on their triumphant return to Manchester, and Coldplay at the Reebok Stadium in Bolton, both during their respective 2005 tours.

 The band's fourth album, Kingdom of Rust, was released in April 2009.
 Prior to the new release, Doves offered a free download of the album's lead track "Jetstream" on their website.
 On 27 January 2009 the band announced a week's worth of tour dates from 12–19 March, in which new album tracks made their debuts.
 The eleven songs on the album were described by Jez Williams as "schizophrenic, but... also strangely cohesive."
 The band have subsequently stated that writing and recording the album was the most difficult and fractious of their career.
 Worldwide tours, including multiple tours of the United Kingdom, United States and Canada, followed the album's release.
-On 12 July 2009 the band appeared on the Radio 1 stage at T in the Park and the festival Latitude in Southwold.
+On 12 July 2009 the band appeared on the BBC Radio 1 stage at T in the Park and the festival Latitude in Southwold.
 They also appeared with the London Bulgarian Choir as part of the BBC Electric Proms series in October 2009.

 The band's first best of compilation, entitled The Places Between: The Best of Doves was released on 5 April 2010.

 An interview with the band regarding their history and Jodrell Bank performance was posted on The Guardians website on 4 April 2010.
 Doves toured the UK throughout May 2010, and performed at the Isle of Wight Festival 2010.